Veronicaywl/Final_Project/README.md

 ![Confusion matrix for Random Forest Classifier](https://github.com/Veronicaywl/Final_Project/blob/main/ML_model/Images/RFC_confusion_matrix.png)

 ### Explanation of changes in model choice:
+We previously used ‘DBA’, ‘STREET’, 'INCOME_LEVEL’, ‘BOROUGH’, ‘CUISINE_DESCRIPTION’, ‘ZIPCODE’, and ‘SCORE’ as the features variables.
+In our new analysis we have used  different combination of features to try all of our models and finally decided to use 'INCOME_LEVEL’ and ‘ZIPCODE’ as the features variables.

 ### Description of how we have trained the model and the additional training: